Calculate the arithmetic mean of numbers in Excel. A simple way to see the typical value in a list.

 There are a few rules worth knowing because they affect the result.
 Microsoft notes that numbers in references are counted, empty cells are ignored, and cells containing zero are included.
 If a referenced range contains text or logical values, those are ignored by AVERAGE.
 If you type a logical value or text form of a number directly into the argument list, AVERAGE still does not count it.
 If you need those kinds of values included, AVERAGEA is the better fit.

-A1:A10 when your data is already in cells.=AVERAGE(10,20,30).This is the usual pattern.
-You select a block of numeric cells and let Excel calculate the mean.
+A1:A10 when your data is already in cells.=AVERAGE(10,20,30).This is the standard way most people use AVERAGE.
+You point to a block of numeric cells, and Excel adds them together and divides by how many numbers are in the range.

 =AVERAGE(B1:B5) // Returns the average of the values in B1 through B5.

-Find the average of the sales numbers in cells B1 to B5.
-Formula: =AVERAGE(B1:B5).
+Find the average of the sales numbers in the first range.

 =AVERAGE(10,20,30) // Returns 20.